rl-lang-grounding/rl-lang-ground/README.md

 vocab.txt - lists the possible unique words present in instructions.

+vocab_new.txt - increased vocabulary with new objects and new words present in instructions.

 gifs directory contains some GIFs that were saved when we trained our attention architecture with n=5.

 images directory contains the images used to represent agent, different objects and obstacles.